Dear Woodside Fire Protection District,

 Fire prevention that targets our district’s specific needs.

 Your donation helps support the annual Chipper Program and related Firewise programs that target wildland fire prevention in addition to residential and commercial fire safety.

 Fire and Life Safety Education and emergency preparedness and response training by WFPD staff for all residents.

 Your donation helps fund the purchase of up-to-date instructional materials and training equipment for CPR/ First Aid classes, school safety education programs, and the district’s citizens’ emergency response training (CERT) program.

 The most advanced and efficient form of all-risk emergency response.
 Your donation helps fund up-to-date equipment for more than 5,500 incidents a year, including medical emergencies, vehicle accidents, fires, hazardous conditions, severe weather, and others.

-FAC Program Expansion of the fire district’s Fire Adapted Community program continues to help residents of the district improve their family’s safety and their home’s chances of survival during a wildfire.
-FAC offers information and specific actions you can take to protect homes built in the “wildland-urban interface” fire zone, the area where your residential development is next to or surrounded by forest and open space.
+FAC Program Continued support of the fire district’s Fire Adapted Community program helps residents of the district improve their family’s safety and their home’s chances of survival during a wildfire.
+FAC offers information and specific actions residents can take to improve the chances of homes surviving a wildfire in our wildland-urban interface (WUI) communities where homes intermingle with forest and open space.

 Chipper Program The chipper program continues its important work of reducing the excess fuel loads of your fire district neighborhoods ensuring that your communities are prepared for potential wildfires before they come.